The-Wishlist-Co/docs/shopify/variantProduct.md

 - 405 Invalid input
 ```

-## Add products from shopify to TWC
+## Add multiple variants from shopify to TWC
 Used for entering multiple variant data of a product to the TWC system from a bulk Shopify data.

 Endpoint: ```/api/products/upload-variants```